-- improve and standardize knowledge and skills in the division, as well as - reducing time to knowledge for new employees, with focus on sales
+- reducing time to knowledge for new employees, with focus on sales

 Together with the Flooring Systems Divisional Board, the new training academy set-up was defined, including a definition of different knowledge levels.
 In 2019, several strategy & implementation related modules will be developed and rolled-out in addition to the new modules as part of the ongoing product training program.